BinghamtonUniversity/SpiedieDocs-DEV/docs/docs/login.md

 	Caption: putty log in --->
 3. Click Open or press enter
 4. Type in password (your typed characters will remain hidden on the screen)
+5. ***Note: Use the password that has been provided to you.
+Once you have logged in, you can then change your password by using the `passwd` command***